 But now, on the band’s 40th birthday, the entire collected works of Radio Stars are released in a 4CD box set under the Cherry Red imprint – Thinking Inside the Box.
 The first two albums are there, of course, with the Holiday Album has been restored to its original running order with the restoration of the mysteriously-removed-at-the-last-minute Accountancy Blues.
 The 3rd CD (Singles and Rarities) contains all the band’s non-album output, including the bizarrely-lengthened ‘Radio Stars‘ single.
 In a time when most bands were cutting down their tunes make a radio-friendly length, Radio Stars found themselves in the odd position of having to record extra bits to make their tunes longer.
 A highlight is the band’s final recording from 2016, a revisited Beast of Barnsley brought up to date with a timely Turkish flavour and rendered as The Beast of Ankara.
 CD4 At the BBC contains all the band’s BBC John Peel sessions and one of their In Concert sessions.

 24 pages of copious sleeve notes are written by Dave Thompson, and the lavish booklet is fully illustrated with contemporaneous ads and cartoons from the pen of Phil Smee.
 What’s not to like?
-It has already rocketed up to an astonishing #492 in Amazon’s Box Sets chart – there are clearly some discerning music lovers out there.
+It is already bouncing around the Amazon Box Sets chart – there are clearly some discerning music lovers out there.